List of Major League Baseball game sevens

 The League Championship Series began as best-of-five series, in both the American League and the National League, in 1969.
-Since the 1985 season, they have used a best-of-seven format, except for 1994 as noted above.
+Since the 1985 season, they have used a best-of-seven format.

-A game seven cannot occur in earlier rounds of the MLB postseason, as Division Series and Wild Card rounds use shorter series.
+A game seven cannot occur in earlier rounds of the MLB postseason, as the Division Series (best-of-five) and Wild Card Series (best-of-three) use shorter formats.